KatTiel/brain_tumor_classification_CNN/README.md

 ## Brain Tumor Multiclass Classification :brain: - Computer Vision Model using a Convolutional Neuronal Network

-This project focuses on creating a convolutional neural network designed to classify MRI scans into three categories:
+This project focuses on creating a convolutional neural network designed to classify brain tumor MRI scans into three categories:

 ***Gliomas, meningiomas and pituitary tumors.***